Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Georgia Historical Society, and the Sherman’s March to the Sea series lists.
 A significant historical date for this entry is October 15, 1860.

 Location.
 33° 32.654′ N, 84° 14.292′ W. Marker is in Stockbridge, Georgia, in Henry County.
-Marker is at the intersection of North Henry Boulevard (U.S. 23) and McCain Creek Trail, on the right when traveling east on North Henry Boulevard.
+It is at the intersection of North Henry Boulevard (U.S. 23) and McCain Creek Trail, on the right when traveling east on North Henry Boulevard.
 The marker stands in front of the Stockbridge First United Methodist Church.
 Touch for map.
 Marker is at or near this postal address: 4863 North Henry Boulevard, Stockbridge GA 30281, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-The Orphan Brigade (approx. 0.2 miles away); Floyd Chapel Baptist Church (approx. ¼ mile away); March and Counter-march (approx. 3.7 miles away); Melvinia Shields (approx. 3.8 miles away); Old Stagecoach Road (approx. 5 miles away); Morrow, Georgia (approx. 6½ miles away); Kilpatrick's Raid (approx. 6.6 miles away); Battle of Jonesboro The Second Day (approx. 6.6 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: The Orphan Brigade (approx. 0.2 miles away); Floyd Chapel Baptist Church (approx. ¼ mile away); March and Counter-march (approx. 3.7 miles away); Melvinia Shields (approx. 3.8 miles away); Old Stagecoach Road (approx. 5 miles away); Morrow, Georgia (approx. 6½ miles away); Kilpatrick's Raid (approx. 6.6 miles away); Battle of Jonesboro The Second Day (approx. 6.6 miles away).
 Touch for a list and map of all markers in Stockbridge.

 The Right Wing at Stockbridge Marker image.
 Click for full size.

-Photographed By David Seibert, July 2, 2011
+Photographed by David Seibert, July 2, 2011

 2. The Right Wing at Stockbridge Marker